WOLMANIZED NATURAL SELECT WOOD

 o If total privacy is what you require, choose the Estate Style.
 With this design, the boards are overlapped, one on top of the other, on one side of the fence only.
 Although this fence may appear to be a traditional Board on Board, or Good Neighbour style, it completely blocks out sunlight and wind while providing superior sound absorption.

 o An economical choice, our Privacy design is constructed with boards nailed side by side approximately ½” apart on one side of the fence only.
 Like the Good Neighbour, the Privacy allows sunlight and air to circulate so that your greenery flourishes.

 o Decorative perimeter fences constructed with pickets or lattice are also available in a wide variety of styles.
 This type of fence blends beautifully with shrubs or rose bushes and compliments any landscape design.
 If none of the above styles appeal to you, custom design your own fence with one of our sales representatives by adding lattice tops, scallops, ball caps, or whatever your imagination desires.

 Before Roma Fence installs your wood fence project, property lines must be determined (survey to be arranged by customer).
 All underground utilities such as gas, hydro, cable, and telephone, must be located prior to the installation of your fence.
-You can receive a Clearance To Dig by calling Ontario 1 Call, at 1-800-400-2255.
-Personal utilities (barbecue lines, water sprinklers, electrical lines, etc) must also be clearly marked.
+We obtain a Clearance To Dig by calling Ontario 1 Call, at 1-800-400-2255.
+Personal utilities (barbecue lines, water sprinklers, electrical lines, etc) must also be clearly marked by the homeowner.